OOLOI.ORG

 • Cross-platform execution — macOS, Windows, and Linux are supported equally

-These choices exist to support musical work, not as ends in themselves.
+These choices exist solely to support musical work, not as ends in themselves.

 Complexity as a First-Class Case

-Large orchestral scores, contemporary notation, and non-standard pitch or rhythmic systems are not treated as edge cases.
+Large orchestral scores, contemporary notation, and non-standard pitch or rhythmic systems are not treated as edge cases or optional modes.

-The system is designed so that simple music remains simple, while complex music remains representable without special modes or exceptions.
+The system is designed so that simple music remains simple, while complex music remains representable without special modes, exceptions, or alternative code paths.

 Evaluation Criterion

-Ooloi is successful only if the system itself demonstrates these properties in use.
+Ooloi is valid only if the system itself demonstrates these properties in use.
 Goals are not guarantees.
 They are validated – or invalidated – by execution.

 Next: Introduction for Musicians